Engelberg/ubergraph/README.md

 ### Step 4

 Establish an ubergraph.alg namespace where the community can help "curate" Loom's algorithms, identifying algorithms from loom.alg that work out of the box on ubergraphs, modifying algorithms from loom.alg that need modification, and writing new algorithms that leverage ubergraph's added capabilities.
+I have already made good progress on this front, but there are several algorithms that still need to be adapted for Ubergraphs, such as minimum spanning tree and max flow (although Loom's algorithms will likely work on non-multigraph Ubergraphs).
+I would also welcome any help in creating and adding test cases.

 ### Step 5